Target setting & action plan

 Forest, Land and Agricultural (FLAG) Science Based Target Setting Guidance

 For some industries, separate sector-specific methodologies, frameworks, and requirements have been developed by SBTi.
 Also, for companies in the agrifood sector SBTi is currently developing a guidance.
 Almost 25% of global GHG emissions can be attributed to agricultural, forestry and other land use practices.
-For this Forest, Land and Agricultural (FLAG) Science Based Target Setting Guidance provides a standard method, including land-related emissions and removals, in line with the Paris Agreement.
-A draft version for public consultation has been published in January 2022.
+In September 2022 the Forest, Land and Agricultural (FLAG) Science Based Target Setting Guidance has been published.
+This guidance provides a standard method, including land-related emissions and removals, in line with the Paris Agreement.
 For meat products and commodities like soy, wheat and palm oil, specific reduction targets for 2030 have been set.
-The final FLAG guidance is expected to be launched later this year.

 As a solution provider, you understand the urgency of climate change and offer solutions to reduce greenhouse gas (GHG) emissions in the agri-food sector.
 Whether the solutions apply to cultivation, animal husbandry, transport, retail or any other stage in the agri-food value chain, we can help to quantify the environmental impact of your solutions.